 Admission is through one of the following options as per programme approval by the Department of Higher Education and Training:

-c.
-A National Certificate Vocational (NCV) meeting the following requirements:
+b.
+National Certificate Vocational (NCV) meeting the following requirements:

-• At least 50% in three fundamental subjects, including the language of learning and teaching of the institution (English); and
+- At least 50% in three fundamental subjects, including the language of learning and teaching of the institution (English), and

 Applicants who apply for a student loan or bursary should apply for the total amount that includes the tuition and study material fees payable to the institution.
-The discounts offered will be credited to the student’s account in the event that a loan or bursary is paid on or before the payment due dates as in Table 1.